-Fixed-term contracts where the role you’re filling belongs to a member of staff taking a sabbatical, going on maternity/paternity leave, or taking extended sick leave comes with its own set of questions.
-Am I expected to do what as my predecessor did or is there room for new ideas?
+Fixed-term contracts where the cover role you’re filling belongs to a member of staff taking a sabbatical, going on parental leave, or taking extended sick leave comes with its own set of questions.
+Are you expected to do what your predecessor did or is there room for new ideas?
 Often, these roles are redefined as time goes on to cater to what you bring to the role as well as what the original role-holder offers.

 Ask questions prior to the start of the job starting

 Your interview is the perfect opportunity to ask what is expected of you.
-It also shows whether your employers see it evolving.
-This will hopefully give you an insight into any future possibilities of the role becoming permanent.
+It will give you chance to see whether your employers see the role evolving and hopefully give you an insight into any future possibilities of the role becoming permanent.
 It is best to have an initial idea of where this job is leading.

 Get a detailed handover from your predecessor

-Your predecessor will expect to come back to things close to how they were, so ensure you make the process to be as smooth as possible for them.
-It’s important for your own success to work alongside the current role-holder to find out everything you can about the job prior to it starting.
-Make use of your new colleague’s knowledge and experience as this will help you hugely during your time in that position.
+Your predecessor will expect to come back to things close to how they were, so ensure you make the process as smooth as possible for them.
+It’s important for your own success to work alongside the current role holder to find out everything you can about the job prior to it starting.
+Make use of their knowledge and experience before their leave begins, as this will help you hugely during your time in that position.

 Don’t be afraid to bring your own unique skills set